Female nurse using laptop

 The Challenge

 Nursing is currently facing a dual crisis: a massive workforce shortage and a rapidly increasing complexity in clinical care.
+Nurses are at the center of how AI can expand economic opportunity and sustainable careers across the nursing lifecycle.
 While generative AI offers a "bold and scalable" way to support this workforce, current unconstrained AI interfaces are often:

-• Poorly Aligned: Generic AI doesn't understand specific nursing workflows or pedagogical goals.
+• Poorly Aligned: Generic AI doesn't understand specific nursing workflows, pedagogical goals, or the realities of nurses' work and career pathways.

-• High Risk: Unchecked outputs can pose unacceptable risks in practice-adjacent contexts.
+• High Risk: Unchecked outputs can pose unacceptable risks in nursing education and clinical learning environments.

 • Overwhelming: Raw LLM interactions can increase cognitive load rather than reducing it.